 What if it rains?

-If it is projected to rain on Saturday, March 23rd, the event will be held on the RAIN DATE, Sunday, March 24th.
+If it is projected to rain on the new date, it will held on the following date.

 Can I bring my own food to this event?

 No, outside food is not allowed in the event premises.
 It is highly recommend that you sample the Indian Street Food & beverages by local Indian Restaurants serving delicious vegetarian food at reasonable prices.

 What type of food is sold at the event?

 Indian Street Foods freshly made on site include Samosa Chat, Pav Bhaji, Vada Pav, Chole Bature, Pani Puri, Bhel Puri, Dosas, Idlis, Cookies, Brownies, Masala Sodas, Ice Cream, Kulfi’s, Faloodas, and so much more!
 If you plan it correctly you can eat a different regional cuisine or dessert every hour!

 No. Houston Holi is family friendly event and a Hindu celebration – Alcohol is not permitted. alcohol cannot be brought in, consumed, or sold at Holi.
 With so much music, joy & color, we assure you will not miss alcohol.